Posted by: Kaplan Real Estate Education

 If you are thinking of becoming a residential or commercial contractor, there are a number of factors to consider to set yourself up for success.
-As with any financial opportunity there is a degree of risk, so it is best to consider your options within the profession as well as research your local market.
+As with any financial opportunity, there is a degree of risk, so it is best to consider your options in the profession as well as research your local market.
 Then create a business plan.
 Whether you have never been in business for yourself or are a seasoned veteran, the importance of a business plan is critical for success.
 By considering all the questions below, you will create a road map for success and ultimately determine your financial opportunity.

 Items to Consider When Starting a Career as a Contractor

 1. Will you personally be providing physical labor on projects?
 Is the business dependent on this?